practicusai/docs/docs/join.md

 4) Export the right worksheet data, most likely to an intermediary destination i.e. to your data lake on S3

-5) Join left worksheet to the right, and the cloud node will use the exported data to read it from the intermediary S3 location.
+5) Join left worksheet to the right, and the Cloud Worker will use the exported data to read it from the intermediary S3 location.
 The original source on Snowflake will **not** be used.

-If you skip the export step #4, the cloud node would ignore your changes, and read original data directly from Snowflake.
+If you skip the export step #4, the Cloud Worker would ignore your changes, and read original data directly from Snowflake.

 To learn more about why Practicus AI joins works like the above, please check the below